TANTALIZING TREASURES AWAIT ON SLO CAL’s ANTIQUE TRAIL

 Click to enlarge and download image

 Collectors and connoisseurs of all things from the past will adore the world of vintage and antiquities in the variety of antique stores found nestled around SLO CAL (San Luis Obispo County, California).
 Home to maybe the most famous collector, William Randoph Hearst, SLO CAL is the place to discover heirloom relics in some of the best shops California has to offer.
-The choices range from American prairie houses, to palaces of Europe with a wide selection of era and design to make your heart flutter.
+The choices range from American prairie houses to palaces of Europe with a wide selection of eras and designs to make your heart flutter.

 The land of collectible fun

 With 5,000 square feet of wonders, this barn is a great spot in southern SLO county to spend time wandering into the past.
 Thirty dealers with more than 20-years in the business will keep you busy rummaging through collectibles, pottery, jewelry, swords, gold and silver for hours.
 The friendly staff is also great at giving appraisals so bring your treasures down and experience your own Antiques Roadshow.
 410 E Branch St, Arroyo Grande, CA 93420.